eavise-kul/lightnet/docs/notes/03-A-pascal_voc.rst

 .. rubric:: Test model

 Use the **test.py** script to test the model.
-You can again use *test.py --help* for an explanation of the arguments and flags.
+As always, you can use ``test.py --help`` for an explanation of the arguments and flags.

 .. code:: bash